Which web browsers are supported?

 Does Rise support single sign-on (SSO)?

-Self-service single sign-on support is coming soon.
-Until then, email us at firstname.lastname@example.org and we can get you set up.
+Yes it does!
+Email us at firstname.lastname@example.org and we can get you set up.

 How much storage space do I get?